Step 1: Configuration#

 EC2 AND ECS INFORMATION#

-• MACHINE_PRICE: How much you’re willing to pay per hour for each machine launched.
+MACHINE_PRICE: How much you’re willing to pay per hour for each machine launched.
 AWS has a handy price history tracker you can use to make a reasonable estimate of how much to bid.
 If your jobs complete quickly and/or you don’t need the data immediately you can reduce your bid accordingly; jobs that may take many hours to finish or that you need results from immediately may justify a higher bid.
+See also AWS on-demand pricing to compare the cost savings of using spot fleets.

-• DOWNLOAD_FILES: Whether or not to download the image files to the EBS volume before processing, as opposed to accessing them all from S3FS.
+DOWNLOAD_FILES: Whether or not to download the image files to the EBS volume before processing, as opposed to accessing them all from S3FS.
 This typically requires a larger EBS volume (depending on the size of your image sets, and how many sets are processed per group), but avoids occasional issues with S3FS that can crop up on longer runs.
+By default, DCP uses S3FS to mount the S3

 DOCKER INSTANCE RUNNING ENVIRONMENT#